Telephone 0116 277 3796 to book matches.

 How to get there...

 Whetstone Gorse is a short drive from the Leicester end of the M69 motorway.
 On leaving the motorway take the A5460 signposted Fosse Park, Leicester and then branch left and at the roundabout take the first exit onto the A563 signposted Ring Road, Leicester South and East.
 At the Fosse Park Junction continue forward on the A563 and at the Soar Valley Way traffic lights turn right onto the A426 following the signs for Rugby.
 Go over the next four roundabouts, staying on the A426, and then at the staggered crossroads turn left into Countesthorpe Road.
 After 200 yards turn right into Hill Lane and then right into Willoughby Road.
-A short way down here you will see the entrance to Whetstone Gorse on the right.
-Phase Two is on the left a little further along Willoughby Lane.
+A short way down here you will see the entrance to Phase Two on the left along Willoughby Lane.

 Click on the map to the right for more detail.
 Whetstone Gorse is shown as Claybrooke Mill.